-It is the philosophy of the Forsyth School District that students in grades 4 - 12 may bring their own devices to school for educational purposes.
-A student that brings an electronic device to school assumes all risk and responsibility for the item.
+It is the philosophy of the Forsyth School District that students in grades 7-12 may bring their own devices to school for educational purposes.
+A student who brings an electronic device to school assumes all risk and responsibility for the item.
 It is recommended that the device be labeled with the student's name.
+Individual teachers will determine when it is appropriate for the student to use their personal electronic devices.

-Please realize that NO student will ever be asked to bring their own electronic device to a classroom for educational purposes without a permission form accompanying the request.
+Please realize that No student will ever be asked to bring their own electronic device to a classroom for educational purposes without a permission form accompanying the request.
 This form will require agreement by the parent or guardian and must be signed.
-NO student may use a personal electronic device other than their own for school projects.
+No student may use a personal electronic device other than their own for school projects.